“Content builds relationships. Relationships are built on trust. Trust drives revenue.” – Andrew Davis

 2. Engage With Them

-You can either engage with them through blog comments, twitter tweet or comment in their Facebook group.
+You can either engage with them through blog comments, Twitter tweet or comment in their Facebook profile.
 You will need to do a little research here to get this done.
-Engagement can vary on a lot of things.
+Engagement can vary on lot of things.
 So, make sure that you have different methods available.
-One thing that most bloggers do nowadays is to create a list of experts.
+One thing that most marketers do nowadays is to create a list of experts.
 For example, ‘top 50 bloggers in YOUR INDUSTRY NAME’ and then publish that post on your blog.
 Now, you can reach out to all these bloggers and tell them that you have added their name to the list and it will be great if they can share it with their followers.
 Most of them will say yes to your offer.

 In fact, you will automatically start to get a few backlinks through this strategy.
 But, if you are not sure that this strategy works, then you can create another expert opinion post, adding the opinions of these bloggers in the blog.
 Seems like a good start right?